 “How much?
 Geez, I don’t know.
 Probably more than you have.”

 Laine twisted his head in doubt.
 God was this guy cocky.
-How much money did this guy have?
+How much money did he have?
 My family situation could have been in the millions.

 “Give me a number,” he said making me question what the hell was happening.